Sylvia Grider

 Sylvia Ann Grider (born 1940) is an American folklorist, noted for her research into such topics as ghosts, child lore, and the memorialization of tragic events.

-She served as president of the American Folklore Society,1993–94.
+She served as president of the American Folklore Society, from 1993–1994.

 Early life and education

 Grider was born in Pampa, Texas, in 1940.
 She attended Pampa High School, graduating in 1959.

 Through a Cabot Scholarship, she attended the University of Texas at Austin, graduating with a BA in Latin in 1963 and then a MA in history (with a minor in classical civilization) in 1967.
 Between these degrees, she taught at Caprock High School in Amarillo, Texas.

-During her time at the University of Texas, Grider took part in an archaeological excavation of Corinth in Greece.
+During her time at the University of Texas at Austin, Grider took part in an archaeological excavation of Corinth in Greece.
 Grider later credited her time in Greece with inadvertently inspiring her interest in folklore, feeling that “the folktales and legends that the Greek workmen told were much more exciting...than the excavation”.

-Grider taught at N. R. Crozier Technical High School in Dallas before undertaking a Ph.D. at the Folklore Institute at Indiana University, which she completed in 1976.
+Grider taught at N. R. Crozier Technical High School in Dallas before undertaking a PhD at the Folklore Institute at Indiana University, which she completed in 1976.